Are you lonely? Or do you know someone that could benefit from our Befriending Service?

 Mrs W's story

 “My befriender Jane has been visiting me since 2005.
 I feel like we’ve been through so much together.
-Her visit is the highlight of my week and I think, even though she’s incredibly busy and works full time in London, her visit on a Sunday morning is an important part of her week too.
+Her visit is the highlight of my week and I think, even though she’s incredibly busy and works full time in London, her visit is an important part of her week too.
 I feel like a member of her family now and I’ve even been invited to her wedding which I’m thoroughly looking forward to.
 I love telling her my stories and how life used to be.
 And Jane’s really got me into Facebook where I can keep updated with her and my other friends and family.
 I maybe 80, but I can still keep up with the youngsters!!
 I’m not sure I’d be the same without Jane in my life though.”

 Mr D’s story